June 2021 Board Meeting

 Annual Banking Resolution

-Chief Financial Officer Ms. Anita Brand reviewed a memo regarding a banking resolution.
-The resolution provides continuing authority to Mr. Steve Yoakum, Mr. Dearld Snider and Mr. Craig Husting to make necessary changes related to our banking relationship with Central Bank.
+Chief Financial Officer, Ms. Anita Brand reviewed a memo regarding a banking resolution.
+The resolution provides continuing authority to Mr. Dearld Snider, Mr. Bill Betts and Mr. Craig Husting to make necessary changes related to our banking relationship with Central Bank.
 The banking resolution authorizes appropriate individuals to execute documents with the bank without additional approval by the Board of Trustees.
 The resolution automatically expires each June 30 or when a new resolution is received by Central Bank.
 The Budget and Audit Committee approved the resolution by unanimous vote.

 The total administrative budget is made up of the capital asset budget (items over $10,000 that are capitalized) and the administrative budget.
-The fiscal year 2021 budget request for capital assets is inclusive of the current building expansion and renovation project.
+The fiscal year 2022 budget request for capital assets is inclusive of the current building expansion and renovation project.
 The Board of Trustees and staff spent three years evaluating the Systems' current facility and anticipated growth in membership, employees and invested assets under management.
 The Board approved the building expansion and renovation project at their December 2018 meeting to ensure the Systems continue to deliver a high level of service to all current and future members.
 The proposed budget request included a separate section providing additional details on the building expansion and renovation project and capital assets in total.
+The building expansion and renovation project is scheduled to be completed in the fall of 2021.

 The Budget and Audit Committee approved the budget as presented by staff by unanimous vote.